pgmmpk/zuza/README.md

 ## Testing

-To run unit tests, start server and navigate to (relatively to the application root):
+To run clinet-side unit tests, start server and navigate to (relatively to the application root):

 	/test

 If server is running on `http://localhost:3000` enter the following url:

 	http://localhost:3000/test

+To run server-side unit tests, just use `grunt`:

+	grunt

 ## License
 MIT